gvwilson/change/glossary/index.md

 <span id="decision-owner">decision owner</span>
 :   A person with authority to make a final, binding decision on something.

+<span id="first-principles">first principles</span>
+:   Fundamental concepts or assumptions that can not be deduced or broken down into simpler concepts.

 <span id="goal">goal</span>
 :   Something that someone wants to accomplish.